AkaruiDevelopment/.github/profile/README.md

 @akarui/aoi.panel is a powerful and customizable web dashboard for managing your aoi.js-powered Discord bots.
 It provides an intuitive interface for monitoring and controlling your bots, managing guild settings, and accessing logs and analytics.
 With @akarui/aoi.panel, you can easily enhance the management and administration of your bots.

 Discover more about @akarui/aoi.panel in the [repository](https://github.com/AkaruiDevelopment/aoi.panel).

-### AoiLuna

-AoiLuna is a Discord API Library specifically designed for aoi.js v7.
-It provides enhanced functionality and flexibility for interacting with the Discord API in combination with aoi.js.
-With AoiLuna, you can access advanced features and leverage the full power of the Discord platform in your bot projects.

-Learn more about AoiLuna in the [repository](https://github.com/AkaruiDevelopment/AoiLuna).

 ## 📚 Resources